tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 def update_belief(n):
     #For each neighbor with which an agent plays "Stag," exchange beliefs and update own belief based on level of trust in each neighbor

+    ## LS COMMENTS###
+    # Is this true even if the individual played Hare?
+May need to discuss the motivation for this decision a bit more.

     #Determine interaction structure based on shortest path length
     br_path=NX.single_source_shortest_path_length(network,n)
     br_path_list = dict((k, v) for k, v in br_path.items() if v <= br_path_length)